JetBrains/guide/sites/pycharm-guide/tutorials/cloud-code-pycharm/index.md

 ---

 In this tutorial, you’ll learn how to build and run your applications both in a local Kubernetes cluster (Docker Desktop or Minikube) and remotely in Google Kubernetes Engine.
-This will allow you to focus on coding, as the Google Cloud Code plugin will take care of the rest.
+This will allow you to focus on coding, with the Google Cloud Code plugin taking care of the rest.